Loosetooth/syncwings/README.md

   Username: <code>user</code><br/>
   Password: <code>jR7balz*Bczs9#^FNSY3</code>
 </p>

-SyncWings lets you sync files between multiple devices and manage them easily through a web-based file manager.
-It combines [Syncthing](https://syncthing.net/) for secure, peer-to-peer file synchronization with [FileStash](https://www.filestash.app/) for convenient file browsing, downloading, renaming, and deleting—all from your browser.

-Whether for a single user or multiple users, SyncWings gives each user their own isolated Syncthing (and optional FileStash) instance, managed automatically via Docker Compose for easy deployment and strong separation between users.

 ## Advantages
 - Can be used for both single-user and multi-user setups.
 Even for single users, SyncWings is useful as it hosts both Syncthing and FileStash in one place.